unicsmcr/www/README.md

 #### Optional
 * Enabling reCAPTCHA requires a secret key and a site key.
 The first two steps of [this tutorial](https://webdesign.tutsplus.com/tutorials/how-to-integrate-no-captcha-recaptcha-in-your-website--cms-23024) explain how to get them.
 * To enable SendGrid, create a [free account](https://sendgrid.com/free/) and get an API key.
 * A MySQL database is needed by certain features (such as signing up).
-Run the queries from the ```sql```  folder to generate th required tables in a new database.
+Run the queries from the ```sql```  folder to generate the required tables in a new database.
 To connect the website to the database, a data source name (DSN) must be provided.
 Read [this](https://github.com/go-sql-driver/mysql#dsn-data-source-name) for details on how a DSN string is formatted.

 If you choose to ignore these optional prerequisites, certain parts of the website may be deactivated or not work as expected.